freia-lab/e3-gersemi/plc/README.txt

 		Introduced a new SQ15 parameter - deltaT that defines the temperature difference between the TT665 and the requested temperature of the mixed He gas.
 Requires update in the protocol definition.
 		Changes made in db215, db201, fc117, fc118, fc556, fc557, fc563, fc562.
+GERSEMI_PLC_2021_12_01 - KG, Made a new version of EPICS protocol (defined new fields).
+Recompiled the sources *V13.
+		Changes in db100, db101, db215, fc117, fc118, fc215.
+Added calculation of FT total for magnet insert in 4K mode.